-Assistive Listening Devices (ALDs) amplify and clarify sound by cutting down or eliminating ambient noise.
-Infrared assistive listening systems are installed in all theatres and headsets may be used at any seat.
+LISTENING DEVICESAssistive Listening Devices (ALDs) amplify and clarify sound by cutting down or eliminating ambient noise.
+Radio Frequency (RF) assistive listening systems are installed in all theatres and headsets may be used at any seat.
 Headsets with induction neck loops are available for patrons who use hearing aids and cochlear implants with a “T” switch.